 Regardless, the iPhone X boasts a fantastic camera that’s easy to use.
 It also offers the best 2x zoom and bokeh effect of any phone on the market.

-If the best of Google and Apple don’t do it for you, then there are a host of other excellent contenders for the best camera phone title.
-Our third top pick for impressive all-round performance has to be the HTC U11.
+If the best of Google, Apple, and Samsung don’t do it for you, then there are a host of other excellent contenders for the best camera phone title.
+Our next pick for impressive all-round performance has to be the HTC U11.
 Proving once again that a dual-lens setup is not essential, the U11 has a single 12-megapixel main camera with a large f/1.7 aperture, capable of capturing loads of detail and realistic colors.
 It’s fast to focus and also boasts OIS, HDR Boost, and a Pro mode.

 The Huawei Mate 10 Pro was a surprisingly good release towards the end of the year.
 Huawei has a partnership with Leica and the dual-lens camera in the Mate 10 Pro impressed us.
 It combines a 12-megapixel lens with a 20-megapixel monochrome lens, both with large f/1.6 apertures.
 That means it can offer 2x optical zoom, a good bokeh effect, and black and white photos without the need for a filter.